 From various dictionaries:

-Consciousness is the foundational energy of perception.
+Consciousness is the foundation of perception and understanding.

 The more elevated or purified our level of consciousness, the more refined and penetrating our perception.
 That is why the purest individuals in our histories have also been the wisest and most perceptive, capable of seeing not only into the human heart, but into other dimensions.
 Conversely, the more degenerated or impure our consciousness, the more limited and confined is our perception.
-That is why the most impure individuals are also the most short-sided, foolish, and dangerous.
+That is why the most impure individuals are also the most short-sighted, foolish, and dangerous.

 All religions were founded in order to encode the science of awakening consciousness, a process of purification and improvement.
-Conversely, there exists many traditions that teach how to degenerate the consciousness by infecting it with impure, selfish, and destructive elements.
+Conversely, there are many traditions that teach how to degenerate the consciousness by infecting it with impure, selfish, and destructive elements.

 In the esoteric traditions of the Western world, the range of potential consciousness is allegorized in the Ladder of Jacob, upon which the angels ascend and descend.
 Thus there are higher and lower levels of consciousness, from the level of demons at the bottom, to highly realized angels in the heights.

 "It is vital to understand and develop the conviction that consciousness has the potential to increase to an infinite degree." - the 14th Dalai Lama